Hover to see how factors connect to Self-Regulation. Then click connected factors to explore strategies related to multiple factors.

 Teachers can help students understand that learning involves effort, mistakes, and reflection by teaching them about their malleable brain and modeling their own learning process.

-Free play supports learner interests and allows more complex social interactions to develop.
+Free choice supports learner interests and allows more complex social interactions to develop.

 As students walk through stations working in small groups, the social and physical nature of the learning supports deeper understanding.